kentozier/MapEncode/README.md

 ```

 **Note**
 MapEncode and MapDecode use the last character in a set as a trigger to toggle between one byte and two byte encoding.
 Note that the maps above inclue a "-" char at the end.
-This was added so that the fll character set could be used for encoding.
-If it was omitted, the letter "Z" would have been used as the toggle trigger.
+This was added so that the full character set could be used for encoding.
+If it had been omitted, the letter "Z" would have been used as the toggle trigger.